abaga129/sveltekit-adapter-iis/README.md

 Now, when building, `.svelte-kit/adapter-iis/db` should get preserved instead of being deleted

-## Using Virual Directories
+## Using Virtual Directories

 You might want to use the IIS feature 'Virtual Directory', where it maps a real directory onto a route.
-To make sure sveltekit doesen't block this with a 404, modify `externalRoutes` option in the adapter config:
+To make sure sveltekit doesn't block this with a 404, modify `externalRoutes` option in the adapter config:

 ```js
 // svelte.config.js